MohamedNumair/LineCableModels.jl/docs/src/conventions.md

 When creating new modules, the following patterns should be followed:

-1. Define formulation type (physics parameters).
+1. Define problem & formulation type (physics parameters).
 2. Define solver type (execution parameters).
 3. Define workspace type (state container).
 4. Implement entity types specific to the domain.